fedtools/adfstoolkit/doc/mfa.md

 Enabling support for REFEDS MFA means that when a Relying Party (RP) requests REFEDS MFA from your AD FS+ADFSToolkit enabled IdP it will recognize the request properly and honour the Multi-Factor Authentication (MFA) requirements [REFEDS MFA](https://refeds.org/profile/mfa) for that sign on.

 This only happens when it is requested and NOT on each sign-on.
-Details on how to test this are blow.
 When this feature is enabled via ADFSToolkit, a specific REFEDS MFA Access Control Policy will be created as will a few other elements which are described below.

  Sites may choose to shape their MFA end-user experiences via [AD FS's  Access Control Policies](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/access-control-policies-in-ad-fs)